 Information for Patients

 Patients should not take Xenical if they are pregnant, have chronic malabsorption syndrome, cholestasis or hypersensitivity to Xenical or to any component of this product [see Contraindications (4)].

-Patients should be asked if they are taking cyclosporine, beta carotene or vitamin E supplements, levothyroxine, warfarin, antiepileptic drugs, or amiodarone due to potential interactions [see Drug Interactions (7)].
+Patients should be asked if they are taking cyclosporine, beta carotene or vitamin E supplements, levothyroxine, warfarin, antiepileptic drugs, amiodarone, or antiretroviral drugs due to potential interactions [see Drug Interactions (7)].

 Commonly Observed Adverse Events